tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Neural networks are also used to create a better world, not only for humans but also for wildlife thanks to projects like the one led by the U.S. National Oceanic and Atmospheric Administration where they are saving whales by tracking the north Atlantic right whales population using neural networks for image recognition.

-As you continue to the slide entitled _Neural Networks Applications in Finance_, comment to students that financial sector is leading in the use of neural networks, highlight the following applications and slack out the links of each one for further reference:
+As you continue to the slide entitled _Neural Networks Applications in Finance_, explain to students that financial sector is leading in the use of neural networks, highlight the following applications and slack out the links of each one for further reference:

 * [Credit card fraud detection](https://www.semanticscholar.org/paper/Credit-card-fraud-detection-with-a-neural-network-Ghosh-Reilly/ba70a74262adec9dcfa47b5710752d2537a07af4)